 - hypothermia.
 Can occur if staying in cold water too long, and potentially afterwards – see after drop.

 - after drop.
-This happens when you get out of the water and begin to warm up.
-Cool blood from extremities starts circulating through your body again, lowering your core temperature.
+This happens when you get out of the water and your core temperature continues to cool for up to 20-30 minutes.
 It can cause you to shiver a few minutes after you finish swimming, which is the body’s attempt to generate heat.
-It can occur 10 to 15 minutes after you get dressed.
 The important thing is to get dry, dressed and warm quickly after swimming, ideally before the shivering starts.
 Warm drinks and moving around gently can help warm you up.

 There is more detailed advice on safety and outdoor swimming on the Outdoor Swimming Society website, Survive section, https://www.outdoorswimmingsociety.com/category/survive/, and in a note which you can download using this link: Risks to health and safety of outdoor swimming, and how to mitigate them (Word.doc, 5 pages)